Calgary Psychologist Specializing in Therapy for

 Cancer Support

 Cancer is not just a physical illness—it carries profound psychological and emotional effects for those it touches.
 A diagnosis can upend every aspect of life, bringing with it a wave of uncertainty and change.
 Oncology appointments written on the calendar serve as constant reminders of life’s unpredictability.
 Family members may feel worried, emotionally neglected, or overwhelmed, while tensions between spouses can rise under the strain.
 Financial challenges often worsen due to employment disruptions, adding another layer of stress.
 Balancing the demands of work, school, social commitments, and family life alongside a serious medical condition can feel like an insurmountable challenge.
 The emotional toll—manifesting as guilt, grief, anger, or sadness—can be particularly draining as cancer affects not only the body but also the heart and soul.
-Whether you are living with cancer or caring for someone who is, seeking psychological support can provide invaluable relief and guidance to help navigate this difficult expereince with strength and resilience.
+Whether you are living with cancer or caring for someone who is, seeking psychological support can provide invaluable perspective-taking and guidance to help navigate this difficult expereince with hope and resilience.

 Grief and Bereavement